-My research lies at the intersection of media psychology and cognitive neuroscience with a particular focus on how media content influence human cognition and behavior.
+My research focuses on how media content influence human cognition and behavior.
 Philosophically, this work understands the mind (and the communication phenomena it enables) as a physical property of the brain.
-From this multi-level view, neuroscientific research complements existing measures by providing an additional level of explanation for communication behavior (e.g., sociocultural, individual, biological, chemical, physical).
-It is from this perspective that my research investigates three core topics: attitude and behavior change, motivation, and the influence of moral narratives.
+From this multi-level view, cognitive neuroscience complements media psychology by providing an additional level of explanation for communication behavior (e.g., sociocultural, individual, biological, chemical, physical).
+It is from this perspective that my research investigates three core topics: attitude and behavior change, motivation and cognitive control, and the influence of moral narratives.
+I also develop open-source tools for conducting naturalistic investigations into human behavior.
 My vita can be downloaded here.

 Content features of persuasive messages modulate neural activity and this variation can be used to identify messages that are most likely to result in attitudinal and behavioral change.
 Informed by the Elaboration Likelihood Model of persuasion, my research applies a “brain-as-predictor” approach to understand how audiences evaluate counter-attitudinal messages.
 In one study, subjects that were either at high- or low-risk for drug use were exposed to anti-drug public service announcements (PSAs) while undergoing functional magnetic resonance imaging.
 Results show that neural activity in brain regions associated with executive and self-referential processing accurately predict perceptions of message effectiveness in independent samples.
 Moreover, this prediction accuracy exceeds that achieved by traditional self-report measures.
 Previous efforts have struggled to identify messages that resonate with high-risk audiences as these viewers tend to rate anti-drug PSAs as having low effectiveness regardless of variation in the message.
 My work demonstrates that it is possible to use neuroimaging data to overcome this obstacle.